College Factual by our College Data Analytics Team

 7

-Mercer is a moderately-sized private not-for-profit university located in the midsize city of Macon.
+Mercer is a medium-sized private not-for-profit university located in the city of Macon.
 A Best Colleges rank of #415 out of 2,217 schools nationwide means Mercer is a great university overall.

-There were approximately 35 communication & journalism students who graduated with this degree at Mercer in the most recent data year.
-Students who receive their degree from the communication & journalism program earn around $30,885 in the first couple years of their career.
+There were approximately 56 communication & journalism students who graduated with this degree at Mercer in the most recent year we have data available.
+Graduates who receive their degree from the communication & journalism program earn around $30,885 in their early career salary.

 More information about a degree in communication & journalism from Mercer University